MalykhinViktor/MalykhinViktor/README.md

 - :mailbox:How to reach me: (vic.malykhin@yandex.ru)

 <h3>
-  You can get acquainted with them in various branches of this repository
+  You can get acquainted with my projects in various sections of this repository
   <img src="https://media.giphy.com/media/Y01wot3Bt9Bpdz8xvs/giphy.gif" width="60px"/>
 </h3>